axlan/robopenguins-blog/_posts/2021-05-17-weather-station.md

 There's a few things that jump out:
   * There's quite a few unpopulated components.
 It's likely these would hold the WiFi, or other sensor chips for the more expensive models
-  * There's an antenna looking thing in the lower left side marked RTH
+  * There's an antenna looking thing in the lower left side marked RTH.
+Chli on [Github](https://github.com/axlan/sainlogic-sdr/issues/3) pointed out: "RTH probably stands for Relative Humidity and the part is a capacitive humidity sensor, maybe a "CON-EFS10" or a similar part."
   * There's two labeled ICs U2 and U71, and the other ones appear to be power related.
   * The big block blob is probably where most of the processing occurs
   * The 4 and 7 pin connectors P5 and P6 look like they could be some sort of debug or programming ports.